Autumn call is now closed – thank you to all who applied!

 • Yes!
 We have many potential partner companies that are interested in collaboration.
 Interest for collaboration with a company can be taken into account during the review process; detailed discussion with companies and possible agreements will be made after a candidate is accepted into the doctoral program.

-Aalto University: 30 positions
+Aalto University: 8 (30 positions in total)

-LUT University: 5 positions
+LUT University: 2 (5 positions in total)

-Tampere University: 10 positions
+Tampere University: - (10 positions in total)

-University of Eastern Finland: 5 positions
+University of Eastern Finland: - (5 positions in total)

-University of Helsinki: 20 positions
+University of Helsinki: 5 (20 positions in total)

-University of Jyväskylä: 7 positions
+University of Jyväskylä: 1 (7 positions in total)

-University of Oulu: 10 positions
+University of Oulu: 3 (10 positions in total)

-University of Turku: 7 positions
+University of Turku: 2 (7 positions in total)

-University of Vaasa: 3 positions
+University of Vaasa: - (3 positions in total)

-Åbo Academi University: 3 positions
+Åbo Academi University: 3 (3 positions in total)

 • All our positions are fully funded.
 All universities follow the General Collective Agreement for Universities, and the terms of employment are determined in accordance with the collective agreement.
 All employees have access to the occupational health care services and are covered by the Finnish national health insurance system.